speedingplanet/intuit-react-playground/src/labs/labs.md

 After sorting studentNames, reverse the sort if `SortConfig.sortDirection` is `desc`.

+Try it out!

 #### Challenge:

 Update the sort indicator to indicate whether the sort is 'asc' or 'desc'.
 You could do this with a component or a function that returns some text.

+### Part 4: Filtering by last name

+We've broken out features like sorting and filtering into their own components

+#### Types:
+- Create an interface for `FilterStudentsWidget`.
+It should take one property `updateFilter` which is a custom event.
+What should the event handler be passed?
+What should it return?

+#### Component: FilterStudentsWidget

+Fill out the details of FilterStudentsWidget.
+You'll need a label and a text input field.

+#### Event Handlers: FilterStudentsWidget

+When the values in the text input field change, call `updateFilter` with the new value.

+#### State: Lab11Part4

+Add a `useState` call that will store the lastName filter.

+#### Event Handlers: Lab11Part4

+Create `handleUpdateFilter` so that it sets the `lastNameFilter` state.
+Pass `handleUpdateFilter` into `FilterStudentsWidget` with the appropriate attribute.

+#### Component: Lab11Part4

+Before the sort, filter the `studentNames` array.
+Filter the array into a **NEW** array (maybe call it `displayNames`?).
+Update the sort logic to work with the new array.
+Update the argument to `StudentList` to use the new array as well.

+Try it out!